usnistgov/ndn-dpdk-ICN20/README.md

 # NDN-DPDK benchmarks

 The benchmark requires two machines, connected like this diagram.
-Write environment config in `env.sh`, and invoke all scripts on traffic generator machine.
+Write configs in `env.sh` and `init-config.yaml`, and invoke all scripts on traffic generator machine.

 ```
 -------------